Traders and Shops (1930s - 1950s)

 The Town

-Walters – Undertaker and ironmonger – coffins were transported around the village on a barrow consisting of wooden frame on two bicycle wheels.
+Walters – Mr Walters was an undertaker and ironmonger operating from the barn of Brooks Hollow, opposite Church Farm (see painting below).
+Coffins were transported around the village on a barrow consisting of wooden frame on two bicycle wheels.
 No fancy limousines in those days!

-Thums – Butcher – the window of the shop is now filled in with red bricks.
+Thums – Butcher – operating out of the Church Farm building facing the road and depicted in the Morris Mitchell painting shown below.
+The window of the shop is now filled in with red bricks.

 Mason and Price – doctors - rented a room in Church Farm

-Fred Marshall – Greengrocer – beautiful stone building where the chemist and Appletree surgery now stand.
+Fred Marshall – Greengrocer – The shop was in a beautiful stone building where the chemist and Appletree surgery now stand.
 The original building was the Kings Head which, for some dreadful reason, was demolished to make way for what stands there today.
+After the pub closed, it became Pratts the grocer and then Marshalls.

 Oakdens – Elms Farm - Now farmed by John Salt.

-Redferns – now demolished.
+Redferns – also known as Vickers, now demolished.
 Situated between Station and Church Lane.

 The Furlongs – now operated by Barry Fitch.

-Thums Farm (also know as Church Farm) - corner of the Town – now a private residence
+Thums Farm (also known as Church Farm) - corner of the Town – now a private residence

 Park Farm (also known as top Farm) – Thums, then Redferns – at the top of Vicarage Lane – now a private residence.